Fill out health insurance forms

 How to Choose the Right Form

-• Form 1095-C, Employer-Provided Health Insurance Offer and Coverage: This is the correct choice if you work for a large employer.
-You will use the information on this form to verify the coverage offered by your workplace on your tax return.
+• Form 1095-C, Employer-Provided Health Insurance Offer and Coverage: This is provided by large employers.
+Use this to verify your coverage offer and determine your eligibility for premium tax credits.

-• Form 7206 (2025), Self-Employed Health Insurance Deduction: Select this form if you are self-employed or a 2% S-corp shareholder.
-This document helps you calculate the specific deductible amount of your premiums based on your business income and prevents overstating your deductions on Schedule 1.
+• Form 7206 (2025), Self-Employed Health Insurance Deduction: If you are self-employed or a 2% S-corp shareholder, use this form to calculate the deductible amount of health insurance premiums paid under your business plan.

 Form Comparison

-Form Purpose Who Files It Primary Use Case
+Form Purpose Who Files It Key Information Required

-Form 1095-C, Employer-Provided Health Insurance Offer and Coverage Reports health insurance offers and coverage provided by large employers.
-Employees of large companies to verify their health insurance status.
-Determining eligibility for premium tax credits and providing proof of coverage.
+Form 1095-C, Employer-Provided Health Insurance Offer and Coverage Documents health insurance offers and coverage provided by large employers.
+Employers with 50 or more full-time employees.
+Monthly offer of coverage details and the employee's share of cost.

-Continental American Insurance Company (CAIC) / Aflac Group Critical Illness Claim Form Submits a claim for insurance benefits following a qualifying critical illness diagnosis.
-Policyholders or patients covered under a CAIC/Aflac Group insurance plan.
-Requesting cash benefit payments and medically substantiating a critical illness claim.
+Continental American Insurance Company (CAIC) / Aflac Group Critical Illness Claim Form Submits a claim for benefits following a qualifying critical illness diagnosis.
+Policyholders along with their attending physician.
+Medical diagnosis, physician’s statement, and signed HIPAA authorization.

 Tips for health insurance forms